 NOTE 2: the list of basic services mentioned in "core recommendation n° 2" is extending the INSPIRE code list ServiceTypeValue, e.g. by adding the energy supply facilities, the waste management facilities and the leisure services.
 The advice to have national standard easily matchable with INSPIRE codelist applies of course only to their common part.

 When relevant, it is advised to capture and provide additional information on Basic Services:

+- Linkage mechanisms (address, external reference to other information systems or to documents)

-- Area of responsibility - Capacity (with reference date)
+- Area of responsibility

+- Capacity (with reference date)